dec0der0b/IMPC/README.md

 - Modular Python and Jupyter-based workflows.
 - Methods for preprocessing, analysis, and visualization of IMPC metrics.
 - Interface for customizable pipelines using your own datasets.
-- Open-source: freely reusable under the MIT License.[1]
+- Open-source: freely reusable under the MIT License.

 ## Getting Started